juancamiloqhz/juancamiloqhz/README.md

 ### 💡 Fun Facts

 - 🎯 I've been coding since 2015 and still love it
-- 🏗️ Built a startup from 0 to production with thousands of users
+- 🏗️ Built a startup from 0 to production with thousands of users as CTO
+- 📱 Currently building mobile apps - love that React Native lets me use React everywhere
+- 🗄️ Exploring modern backend approaches with Supabase (PostgreSQL + Auth + Realtime)
-- 📚 Always learning - recently diving deeper into Web Performance and Accessibility
+- 📚 Always learning - recently diving deeper into Mobile Development and Web Performance
 - 🤝 Love mentoring engineers and seeing them grow
 - 🌎 Work with distributed teams across multiple time zones
+- 💼 Balancing full-time leadership with hands-on client work - best of both worlds

 ---